 In Castillejo’s case, he was diagnosed with Stage 4 Hodgkin’s lymphoma.
 In May 2016, he received a bone-marrow transplant from a donor with a genetic variation in a gene called CCR5.
 CCR5 codes for a protein found on the surface of cells that HIV uses an entryway in to the cell.
 There, the virus multiplies and takes over.
 Castillejo's donor had two copies of a mutation in CCR5 that caused their white blood cells to be effectively resistant to HIV — the transplant passed that same immunity on to Castillejo.

 The success of Castillejo's treatment is solid evidence that the Berlin Patient was not a fluke.
-And while the virus is no longer considered a certain death sentence, HIV/AIDS continues to carry incredible stigma.
-For people without access to therapies like PrEP, it still carries severe threat.
-Scientists are still to discover a lasting and widely-available cure for HIV — but the case of the London Patient offers renewed hope for the almost 38 million people across the globe are thought to live with HIV/AIDS.
+And while the virus is no longer considered a certain death sentence, HIV/AIDS continues to carry an incredible stigma.
+For people without access to therapies like PrEP and ART, it still carries a severe threat.
+Scientists are still to discover a lasting and widely-available cure for HIV — but the case of the London Patient offers renewed hope for almost 38 million people across the globe are thought to live with HIV/AIDS.

 The London patient (participant 36 in the IciStem cohort) underwent allogeneic stem-cell transplantation with cells that did not express CCR5 (CCR5Δ32/Δ32); remission was reported at 18 months after analytical treatment interruption (ATI).
 Here, we present longer term data for this patient (up to 30 months after ATI), including sampling from diverse HIV-1 reservoir sites.